 Table 4.4 below shows the incremental results.
-Etranacogene dezaparvovec and factor IX had identical QALYs and evLYs, and etranacogene dezaparvovec was projected to be a dominant treatment with lower costs and higher QALYs.
+Etranacogene dezaparvovec and factor IX had identical QALYs and evLYs, and etranacogene dezaparvovec was projected to be a dominant treatment with lower total costs (including costs of factor IX use when patients switch) and higher QALYs.